Table of Contents

 What is a Group Discussion?

-A group discussion (GD) is a structured conversation, often used by employers and universities to evaluate candidates’ communication skills, team spirit, leadership ability, and critical reasoning.
-Participants discuss a given topic for a set time, aiming to communicate clearly, collaborate, and present unique viewpoints that contribute meaningfully to the group.
+A group discussion (GD) is primarily a structured conversation in a prepared setting.
+It is often handled by employers and universities to evaluate candidates’ communication skills, team spirit, leadership ability, and most importantly, their critical reasoning.
+People discuss a chosen topic for a set amount of time- the real goal here is to get your point across clearly, work together as a team, and bring some fresh ideas to the table that really add something to the conversation.

 Read more at What is Group Discussion? – Definition, Types, Topics